Akimkin/autogroup/README.md

-# Experimental branch
-**WARNING!** This is experimental branch of AutoGroup add-on for Firefox web browser.
-It's used for testing features that are not implemented completely or correctly and therefore can be buggy or unstable.
-Once considered complete, feature will land in master branch and go to stable release posted to addons.mozilla.org.
-**The complete implementation of particular feature may be incompatible with one in experimental branch.**
-**Please, follow the changelog when using experimental branches.**

 Automatically group tabs in Firefox Panorama by URL or page title matching regular expression pattern or containing specific text.
 You can specify multiple 'filters' (rules of tab-filtering) to each group.